About Our Hospital

 Remember, your pet cannot describe symptoms to you, but he will show you signs of disease or illness.
 Awareness of the signs of the most common diseases is one way to help reduce your pet’s risk.
 It’s a little scary to consider that 10% of pets that appear healthy to their owners during their regular checkups have underlying diseases.

-We recommend an examination of all twelve of the body systems.
 We recommend a physical examination once a year on all normal pets.
 Because pets age more rapidly than humans, having a physical examination every year is important to discover any health problems.
 Pets are unable to communicate how they feel with words, so they are on a faster path toward illness than humans.
 Many pets mask their illness from us, so only an experienced veterinarian can perform a proper exam to determine the state of wellness.
 Pets with chronic illness may need to be seen more frequently than once yearly.

 The comprehensive testing of your pet's health is imperative to ensure a thorough understanding of their well-being.
 Physical examinations alone may not uncover underlying illnesses, making routine testing crucial.